Skip to main content

 Overview

-The following describes how to use the following Next Design functions.
+The following explains how to use the following Next Design features.

-Register Model FileBy registering a split model file in another project, you can share and edit the model file with another project.
+Register Model FileRegistering a split model file in another project allows you to share and edit the model file with another project.

-Export Model FileBy exporting a split model file, you can reuse some of the model in another project.
+Export Model FileExporting a split model file allows you to reuse part of a model in another project.

-Partial loading of model filesBy switching between automatic and manual loading for each split model file, you can prevent the loading of unnecessary model files and shorten the loading time of large-scale projects.
+Partial Loading of Model FilesSwitching between automatic and manual loading for each split model file prevents unnecessary model file loading and shortens the loading time of large projects.

-1. In the model navigator, select the model you want to divide into model files.
+1. Select the model you want to divide into model files in the Model Navigator.

-2. Execute the division into model files in one of the following ways:
+2. Execute the division into model files using one of the following methods:

 • Click [Team Collaboration] > [File] > [Devide into Model File] from the ribbon.